LightSys/centrallix/centrallix/tests/test_sybase_README.md

 - If the sybase driver is not enabled, run the configure script with `--enable-sybase`, and make sure the centrallix.conf file has received the correct setting.
 	- it is likely that it might fail to find the path.
 If so, also include `--with-sybase=<path to ocs-16_0/lib>`
 - If both the tests and the isql command will not work, try changing the LANG envirement variable to a value that sybase excepts
+- If the commands work in test_obj but not with make test, make sure both centrallix.conf-test and centrallix.conf-test.in are enabling sybase.
+	- you may have to set charsetmap_file = "##SYSCONFDIR##/centrallix/charsetmap.cfg";, or whatever path works for the local repo.

 ## To connect to the database:
 The following shell commands should be helpful with conecting with the database to run commands without going through centrallix.
 This assumes the sybase server and/or client is set up properly.